 Other Parties and Persons.
 By order of the Commission other representatives of parties, employers or carriers who may be obligated to pay all or part of any claim presented in the action not required to attend the conference pursuant to the above rules may be required to attend the conference if the Commission determines that the person's attendance may be necessary for purposes of resolving the matters in dispute in the subject action.
-All (i) employers and (ii) carriers who may be obligated to pay all or part of any claim presented in the action and who are not required to attend a mediation conference pursuant to these rules or Commission orders, are nevertheless allowed to attend the mediation conference if they elect to do so.
+All (i) employers and (ii) carriers who may be obligated to pay all or part of any claim presented in the action and who are not required to attend a mediation conference if they elect to do so.
 If, during a mediation conference, the mediator determines that the attendance of one or more additional persons is necessary to resolve the matters in dispute in the subject action, the mediator may recess the conference, and then reconvene the conference at a later date and time in order to allow for the attendance of the additional person or persons.